The Definitive Guide to iOS/iPadOS emulation

 - JIT (Just-In-Time compilation) - A method that dynamically compiles code during execution, improving emulation performance but restricted by Apple's policies

-- ISO (International Standards Organization file) – A disk image file that contains a complete copy of a CD/DVD game commonly used for PlayStation, Dreamcast, and other disc-based consoles.
+- ISO (International Standards Organization file) – Files distributed with a .iso suffix adhere to the ISO 9660 standard.
+A .iso is a disk image file that contains a complete copy of a CD/DVD game commonly used for PlayStation, Dreamcast, and other disc-based consoles.

 - ROM - (Read-Only Memory) is a type of non-volatile memory that stores firmware or software permanently and cannot be easily modified or erased.
 In emulation, a ROM refers to a digital copy of a game's software extracted from a physical cartridge or disc, allowing it to be played on an emulator.